 Use of Derivative Financial Instruments to Manage Commodity Price Risk.
 The Company is exposed to risks in energy costs due to fluctuations in energy prices, particularly natural gas.
 The Company has a hedging program in the United States which allows the Company to mitigate exposure to natural gas volatility with natural gas swap agreements.
 Fair value is determined based on estimated amounts that would be received or paid to terminate the contracts at the reporting date based on quoted market prices of comparable contracts.
-The respective current and non-current liabilities are recorded in accrued liabilities and other long-term liabilities and the respective current and non-current assets and other long-term assets, as applicable, in the Company's consolidated balance sheet.
+The respective current and non-current liabilities are recorded in accrued liabilities and other long-term liabilities and the respective current and non-current assets are recorded in prepaid and other current assets and other long-term assets, as applicable, in the Company's consolidated balance sheet.
 As the derivatives are designated and qualify as cash flow hedges, the gains or losses on the natural gas swaps are recorded in stockholders' equity as a component of other comprehensive income (loss) ("OCI"), net of tax.
-Reclassifications of the gains and losses on natural gas hedges into earnings are recorded in production costs and subsequently charged to cost of quantity of 3.4 million MMBTU to mitigate commodity price volatility through December 2020.
+Reclassifications of the gains and losses on natural gas hedges into earnings are recorded in production costs and subsequently charged to cost of goods sold in the consolidated statements of operations in the period in which the associated inventory is sold.
+As of September 30, 2018, the Company's natural gas swaps had a remaining notional quantity of 4.6 million MMBTU to mitigate commodity price volatility through December 2021.